dvucinozd/Home-Assistant-MQTT-Voice-Assistant/help_scripts/home_assistant_mcp.md

 # Instructions for connecting to Home Assistant via MCP

 This document describes a proven procedure for another AI agent to fetch logs or other data from Home Assistant.

-This repo does not contain MCP server scripts; use `help_scripts/` or your own MCP server if you already have one.
+This repo now includes a small MCP server you can run locally:
+- `help_scripts/ha_mcp_server.py` (Home Assistant REST/WS tools + optional local ESPHome YAML helpers)

 ## 1. Prerequisites